Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Conclusions

 The laws in this paper are ``semantic'' in the sense that tests and assertions use sets of states, and the relations used in relies, guarantees and specifications are in terms of sets of pairs of states.
 Hence the laws can be considered generic with respect to the language (syntax) used to express sets of states (e.g.\ characteristic predicates on values the program variables) and relations (e.g.\ predicates on the before and after values of program variables).
 That allows the theory to be applied to standard state-based theories like B~\cite{Abrial96}, VDM~\cite{Jones90a} and Z~\cite{Hayes93,Woodcock96}.
 Only a handful of the laws are sensitive to the representation of the program state $\Sigma$, and hence it is reasonably straightforward to adapt the laws to different state representations.
 Such a change would affect the update in an assignment, and the semantics of accessing variables within expressions in assignments and as guards in conditionals and loops.

-Expressions are not assumed to be atomic (as done by Xu et al.\ \cite{XuRoeverHe97}, Prensa Nieto~\cite{PrensaNieto03}, Dingel~\cite{Dingel02}, San{\'a}n et al.\ \cite{Sanan21} and Schellhorn et al.~\cite{SchellhornTEPR14}), and are defined in terms of our core language primitives (\refsect{expr-laws}).
-A significant challenge is handling expression and guard evaluation in the context of interference, as is required to develop non-blocking implementations in which the values of the variables in guards or assignments may be changed by interference from other processes.
+Whereas Xu et al.\ \cite{XuRoeverHe97}, Prensa Nieto~\cite{PrensaNieto03}, Dingel~\cite{Dingel02}, San{\'a}n et al.\ \cite{Sanan21} and Schellhorn et al.~\cite{SchellhornTEPR14}) assume expression evaluation is atomic, in our approach expressions are not assumed to be atomic and are defined in terms of our core language primitives (\refsect{expressions}).
+An interesting challenge is handling expression and guard evaluation in the context of interference, as is required to develop non-blocking implementations in which the values of the variables in guards or assignments may be changed by interference from other threads.
 Expression evaluation also leads to anomalies, such as the possibility of the expression $x=x$ evaluating to false if $x$ is modified between accesses to $x$.
 The approach taken here generalises that taken by others \cite{ColemanVSTTE08,Wickerson10-TR,CoJo07,HayesBurnsDongolJones12} who assume an expression only contains a single variable that is unmodified by the interference and that variable is only referenced once in the expression.
 That condition ensures that the evaluation of an expression under interference corresponds to evaluating it in one of the states during its execution.
 Our approach makes use of a weaker requirement that the expression is single reference under the rely condition (\refdefi*{single-reference-under-rely}) that also guarantees that property.
-Because we have defined expressions in terms of our core language primitives, we are able to prove some key lemmas about single-reference expressions and then use those lemmas to prove general laws for constructs containing expressions, including assignments (\refsect{assignments}), conditionals (\refsect{conditional}) and while loops (\refsect{loop}).
+Because we have defined expressions in terms of our core language primitives, we are able to prove the key lemmas about single-reference expressions and then use those lemmas to prove general laws for constructs containing expressions, including assignments (\refsect{assignments}), conditionals (\refsect{conditional}) and while loops (\refsect{loop}).

 Like Schellhorn et al.~\cite{SchellhornTEPR14}, we have included recursion in our language and use it to define while loops.
 Our laws for recursion and while loops are more general in that they provide for early termination of recursions and loops.
-The generality of the refinement laws makes them more useful in practice (see the highlighted related work sections throughout this paper).
+The generality of the refinement laws makes them more useful in practice (see the {related work} sections throughout this paper).